-We have audited the financial statements of Water Intelligence plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2022, which comprise:
+We have audited the financial statements of Water Intelligence plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 December 2023, which comprise:

-- the Group statement of comprehensive income for the year ended 31 December 2022; - the Group and parent company statements of financial position as at 31 December 2022; - the Group and parent company statements of changes in equity for the year then ended; - the Group and parent company statements of cash flows for the year then ended; and - the notes to the financial statements, including significant accounting policies.
+- the Group statement of comprehensive income for the year ended 31 December 2023; - the Group and Parent Company statements of financial position as at 31 December 2023; - the Group and Parent Company statements of changes in equity for the year then ended; - the Group and Parent Company statements of cash flows for the year then ended; and - the notes to the financial statements, including material accounting policies.

-The financial reporting framework that has been applied in the preparation of the Group and parent company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK-adopted international accounting standards.